department-of-veterans-affairs/vets-website/_vre/service-disabled/existing-skills.md

 ### How it works
 [Apply for VR&E](/vre/apply-vre/) to find a Vocational Rehabilitation Counselor (VRC) who can assist you.

-Some dependents of Veterans with a service-connected disability may qualify for career counseling also.
+Some dependents of Veterans with a service-connected disability may also qualify for career counseling.
 Learn how [family members may apply for VR&E](/vre/family-members/).
 </div>

 </div>